-After over 30 years, we know a lot about what works and what doesn't.
+After more than 40 years, we know a lot about what works and what doesn’t.
 We know that we have a much better chance of accomplishing our goals by using a strategic, disciplined and deliberate approach.
 The model enhances the ability of EHC staff and community leaders to work effectively by increasing the consciousness with which the work is conducted and by providing clear guidance for how to do it.

 The EHC Social Change for Justice Model guidance includes: